 Most business insurance policies exclude claims related to infectious diseases.
-A communicable disease rider extends your policy's coverage to fill this gap.
+A communicable disease rider extends a policy's coverage to fill this gap.
+Note: Insureon does not offer this rider, but you may find this page helpful in your search for the right coverage.

 A communicable disease rider is also called infectious disease insurance.
 It expands an insurance policy’s scope of coverage to include losses caused by infectious diseases.
 It may provide blanket coverage for pandemics and other outbreaks, or provide coverage only for a specific disease like COVID-19 or Ebola.

-To get coverage for business interruptions, liability lawsuits, or property damage due to infectious disease, add a communicable disease rider to your insurance policy when you purchase or renew the policy.
+To get coverage for business interruptions, liability lawsuits, or property damage due to infectious disease, some providers may let you add a communicable disease rider to your insurance policy when you purchase or renew the policy.
 It may be difficult or even impossible to add the rider to an active policy.

 However, keep in mind that business interruption insurance is intended to protect commercial property owners from losses, and typically offered as part of a commercial property insurance policy.